energinet-open-incubator/innersource-collaboration/pull_request_templates/meeting-minutes-template.md

 - The person's name+GitHub handle  that agreed to do it
   - Put the assignments for that person here.
 Only one assignment  per line.
-    - To keep track of what has been done, do like this to ~~strike out the assignment~~.

 ## Next Meeting’s Roles